vijaymarupudi/nvim-fzf/README.md

 # nvim-fzf

-A lua api for using fzf in neovim.
+A lua api for using fzf in neovim >= 0.5.

 Allow for full asynchronicity for UI speed and usability.